siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 load them (verdi data psml uploadfamily) with the correct name.
 ---This last part will change soon, replaced with a proper setup-profile script ----

-Few more variables are set for both plugins.
+Few more variables are set for both protocols.
 They are related to mixing options: scf-mixer-history is set to 5, and scf-mixer-weight is 0.1.
 As only the Max-1.0 version of Siesta is supported, the default mixer is Pulay and the quantity mixed is the Hamiltonian.